Limine-Bootloader/limine-protocol/PROTOCOL.md

 * `entry_32` - Address of the 32-bit SMBIOS entry point.
 NULL if not present.
 Physical for [base revision](#base-revisions) >= 3.
 * `entry_64` - Address of the 64-bit SMBIOS entry point.
 NULL if not present.
 Physical for [base revision](#base-revisions) >= 3.

+> [!NOTE]
+> If SMBIOS is not available (that being neither a 32, nor a 64-bit entry points are available), no
+> response will be provided.

 ### EFI System Table Feature

 ID: